dreverri/kerl/README.md

     Extracting source code
     Building Erlang/OTP R14B02 (r14b02_nohipe), please wait...
     Erlang/OTP R14B02 (r14b02_nohipe) has been successfully built
-    Fetching and building agner...
-    Agner has been successfully built

 You can verify your build has been registered: